zaschiff/CompleteWebDeveloperBootcamp/README.md

 # CompleteWebDeveloperBootcamp
-This is my repo to hold cod made in the udemy course The Web Developer Bootcamp.
+This is my repo to hold code made in the udemy course The Web Developer Bootcamp.
 Taught by Colt Steele